 The "transactional" test seems to transgress the due process limits outlined by the Supreme Court in International Shoe, Burger King, and Asahi Metal Industry Co.
-First, the court has made clear that the mere existence of a contract cannot alone establish the requisite due process "minimum contacts," but it would seem that the mere fact of a contract is all that the "transactional" test requires.
-As previously mentioned, the Uniform Acts do not define the term "transaction," and the common meaning of the term can be quite broad: Webster's Collegiate Dictionary defines the term to include "a communicative action or activity involving two parties or things that reciprocally affect or influence each other."26 Thus, the common meaning of "transaction" would seem to broadly include what the Due Process Clause does not allow: the exercise of jurisdiction, and the escheat of unclaimed property, merely based on the existence of a contract or some other minimal "communicative action or activity" between the holder and true owner which occurred in the state seeking to claim the property.
+First, the Court has made clear that the mere existence of a contract cannot alone establish the requisite due process "minimum contacts," but it would seem that the mere fact of a contract is all that the "transactional" test requires.
+As previously mentioned, the Uniform Acts do not define the term "transaction," and the common meaning of the term can be quite broad: Webster's Collegiate Dictionary defines the term to include "a communicative action or activity involving two parties or things that reciprocally affect or influence each other."
+Webster's Collegiate Dictionary at 1252 (10th ed.
+1993).
+Thus the common meaning of "transaction" would seem to broadly include what the Due Process Clause does not allow: the exercise of jurisdiction, and the escheat of unclaimed property, merely based on the existence of a contract or some other minimal "communicative action or activity" between the holder and true owner which occurred in the state seeking to claim the property.

 Second, even if a contract might result in a "transaction" sufficient to satisfy the Due Process Clause's "minimum contacts" requirement, the exercise of jurisdiction must still comport with "traditional notions of fair play and substantial justice."
-Those traditional notions, as explained by the Supreme Court in Asahi Metal Industry Co. include:

-the burden on the defendant of litigating in a foreign jurisdiction;

-• the forum state's interest in resolving the dispute;

-■ the plaintiff's interest in obtaining relief; and

-■ the interstate judicial system's interest in efficient dispute resolution.27 never be claimed.
+Those traditional notions, as explained by the Supreme Court in Asahi Metal Industry Co. include: (1) the burden on the defendant of litigating in a foreign jurisdiction; (2) the forum state's interest in resolving the dispute; (3) the plaintiff's interest in obtaining relief; and (4) the interstate judicial system's interest in efficient dispute resolution.
+480 U.S. at 113.